VZJ Author Instructions

 Submit Online: Complete manuscripts should be submitted as Microsoft Word (preferred) or PDF files at http://mc.manuscriptcentral.com/vzj.
 New users will be asked to register at this site and will receive a User Name and Password.

-Format: MS Word or PDF files may be submitted.
+Format: MS Word, LaTeX, or PDF files may be submitted for review.
+MS Word is preferred.
 File sizes are restricted to 10 MB.
 All sections of the manuscript should be double-spaced.
 Use the page-numbering and line-numbering functions in your original file to allow discussion of particular sections of the manuscript.
-TeX files are not accepted for review or production of accepted manuscripts.
+TeX files of accepted manuscripts are converted to MS Word for production.

 Reviewers: Authors will be prompted to provide a list of potential reviewers.
 These reviewers must not have a conflict of interest involving the authors or paper, and the editorial board has the right to not use any reviewers suggested by authors.